NXT vs Polycarbonate lenses

-We often get asked what the major differences between Poly and NXT are, and why we choose to use NXT lenses in our sunglasses.
-Here are the reasons:
+We often get asked what the major differences are between polycarbonate and NXT and why we choose to use NXT lenses in our sunglasses.
+Here's why:

-Aside from offering better visual clarity than polycarbonate, NXT is also stronger, lighter and more impact resistant than polycarbonate, making it the perfect lens for outdoor adventures.
+NXT is stronger, lighter and more impact resistant than polycarbonate, making it the perfect lens for outdoor adventures.
 Not to mention, NXT’s resistance to stress and cracking makes for a durable lens material when it comes to combatting the normal wear and tear sunglasses experience in everyday life.

 How They Are Made

-This process of casting and creating NXT material was first developed by the military as an advanced plastic to be used as a visual armor in helicopter and fighter jets; the requirements for a new visual shield were to be extremely impact-, temperature- and chemical-resistant while providing optimal clarity, which is why we chose to switch to NXT from Zeiss poly lenses back in 2018.
+NXT was first developed by the military as an advanced material to be used as visual armor in helicopter and fighter jets.
+The requirements for a new visual shield were to be extremely impact, temperature and chemical-resistant while providing superior optimal clarity.

-After a decade of testing and development in the military aircraft field, the NXT material made its way into the eyewear industry, first in safety glasses and eye protection because of its impact and chemical resistant properties and then into the sport and fashion sunglasses world.
+After it's proven success in military aircraft, NXT material its way into the eyewear industry, first in safety glasses and eye protection because of its impact and chemical resistant properties and then into the sport and fashion sunglass world.